LucasLoopsT/TeamWork/README.md

 # TeamWork!

-Here you can get a link to folders with projects i have contributed to:
+Here you can see and get a link to folders with projects i have contributed to as a team:

 <table>
   <thead>